thi-truong/thi-truong.github.io/_posts/2022-09-24-geochemical-compilation-process.md

 ![image](https://user-images.githubusercontent.com/92915699/192114580-2caae585-bb05-456a-a39c-5e2df56442d9.png)

 I have no patience for this, so I deleted the Canary Islands.
-Usually I would stick with this longer, but I tried plotting this in a few different ways, but it might be some numbers/data property that I am not understanding.
-Apologies for removing this group.

-This is the resulting Sr-Nd plot:
+Sorry.
+This is the Sr-Nd plot:

 ![image](https://user-images.githubusercontent.com/92915699/192114624-cce8a25e-48f9-43e6-822e-580f80329b8e.png)

+Now I am wondering if I even set myself up at all to plot Pb-Pb-Pb plots with this system.
+I think I still have to go group by group (all 25) and painstakingly replace the column letters!

 ## IgPet